-Penn Yan (pop. approx. 5,000) is a village on Keuka Lake and is the Yates County seat.
+Penn Yan (population 4,893 per 2020 Census) is a village on Keuka Lake and is the seat of Yates County.
 The area was first settled (ca. 1790) by Jemima Wilkinson’s eccentric religious community.
 Ninteenth-century Penn Yan drew settlers from Pennsylvania and New England, hence its name: Penn(sylvania) Yan(kee).
 The economy centered on agriculture, trade, and for a time a regional canal.
 Today, central Penn Yan is an attractive historic district.

 Methodists split over slavery in the early 1850s.
 In Penn Yan, abolitionist “Wesleyans” built a small church and supported multiple reform causes.
-Susan B. Anthony led a regional woman’s rights (nineteenth-century practice was to use the singular, woman's; later practice was to use the plural, women's) convention there in 1855.
-In later years, local freethinker Charles Elmendorf demonstrated that during the early twentieth century, open freethinkers could rise to social prominence even in a small community such as Penn Yan.
+Susan B. Anthony led a regional woman’s rights convention there in 1855 (nineteenth-century practice was to use the singular, woman's; later practice was to use the plural, women's).